 Abbotsford Community Foundation Awards are available to MEI and Abbotsford School District #34 secondary school students.
 Criteria for these awards may include one or more of the following: high academic achievement, school/community involvement, leadership involvement, good citizenship, financial need and/or pursuing specific post-secondary studies.
 Students will receive information about these awards in early February, with applications due by the end of February.
+More information is available <a href="https://example.com/here/be/here specific post-secondary studies.
+Students will receive information about these awards in early January, with applications due by the end of February.
 More information is available here.